 - Browse for the T10 certificate, select the certificate, and then select Open.

-- Select the …More button to select additional settings for the ARM system.
+- Select the …More button to select additional settings for the Workspace ONE Assist system.
 Verify the parameters.

 - Select Save to continue.